Central venous catheter - dressing changeCentral venous access device - dressing change; CVAD - dressing change

 - Gently peel off the old dressing and Biopatch.
 Throw away the old dressing and gloves.

-- Put on a pair of sterile gloves.
+- Put on a new pair of sterile gloves.

 - Check your skin for redness, swelling, or any bleeding or other drainage around the catheter.